brunston/stellarpyl/README.md

 - 'help' -
 brings up sample workflow

+- 'settings_cropoverride' -
+sets manual overrides for automatic cropping on the top, bottom, and sides of an image.
+The default value is -1 (which is equivalent to no override) for all values.

 - 'settings_default' -
 returns ALL settings back to default:
     defaultThreshold = -1
     autoIntensity = saa
+    manual overrides all to -1
+    step = 1
+    verbose = yes

 - 'settings_intensity' -
 sets default intensity processing method for the autoProcess feature.